mohd-musheer/weather-rain-prediction/README.md

-# 🌦 Rainfall Prediction using XGBoost
+# 🌦 Rainfall Prediction using RandomForestClassifier

 A machine learning–powered web application that predicts whether it will **rain tomorrow** based on historical weather conditions.
-The model is built using **XGBoost** and achieves approximately **86% accuracy** on a large, cleaned Australian weather dataset.
+The model is built using **RandomForestClassifier ** and achieves approximately **86% accuracy** on a large, cleaned Australian weather dataset.

 ---